SalomePlatform/smesh/doc/gui/input/about_meshes.rst

 * Using :ref:`convert_to_from_quadratic_mesh_page` operation.
 * Using an appropriate option of some meshing algorithms, which generate elements of several dimensions starting from mesh segments.

+A work in progress allow you to compute your mesh in parralle :ref:`Parallel Computing<parallel_compute>`

 **Table of Contents**